Skip to content

 How to Calculate Compressed Hours

 When an employee works a compressed work schedule, they are still working full-time hours.
-The key difference is that they can adapt how those hours are spread across the week in order to work fewer days.
+The key difference is that employees can adjust how they distribute their hours throughout the week.
+This flexibility allows them to work fewer days.

 For this reason, the employee working compressed working hours must work out their annual leave using hours rather than days.